-Ace King is a hand that players either seem to love or hate, but either way this should be been one of the biggest winning hands in your database.
+Ace King is a hand that players either seem to love or hate, but either way, AK should be been one of the biggest winning hands in your database.
 In this video we’ll analyze how Ace king hits flops and begin to understand the true versatility of this hand.
-Feel free to either enjoy the HD video or read the script down below.
+Feel free to either enjoy the video or read the script down below.
 Enjoy!

 (Turn to 720p and subcribe for poker vids)